Here are the second grade reading skills your child needs to learn this year.

-Under the Common Core there’s an emphasis on kids learning big ideas from every book they read — and relating that information to what they already know.
-Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book read, there’s a main point, message, or key fact (or two) that your child learns, relates to their life, experiences, and prior knowledge, and “banks” for future use.
+It’s important that kids learn big ideas from every book they read and relate that information to what they already know.
+Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book they read, there’s a main point, message, or key fact (or two) that your child learns, relates to their experiences or prior knowledge, and “banks” for future use.

 Key skills that’ll help your second grader build their knowledge bank:

-• Reading silently and aloud with enough accuracy, expression, and speed to support understanding;
+- Reading quietly and aloud with enough accuracy, expression, and speed to support understanding.

-• Being able to retell stories, fables, and folktales from diverse cultures in a way that covers the central message or lesson;
+- Being able to retell stories in a way that covers the central message or lesson.

-• Recognizing a story or passage’s structure and how the beginning introduces what comes next and how the ending concludes the writing;
+- Recognizing a book’s structure and how the beginning introduces what comes next and how the ending concludes the writing.

-Finally, with reference materials — whether in print or online — your second grader should be able to use a table of contents, glossary, and website navigation menus and icons to find information.
+Finally, your second grader should learn to use a table of contents, glossary, and website navigation menus and icons to find information.

-But what do all these standards really look like?
+What do all these standards really look like?
 It might be your 7-year-old changing voices when reading Matilda to show characters’ different points of view.
-Or your second grader looking up duck-billed platypuses on the National Geographic Kids website and using navigation to find information for her report.
-Or it might be your young environmentalist adding the ideas she learned about wind power from reading The Boy Who Harnessed the Wind to what she learned about water conservation from reading A Cool Drink of Water.
+Or your second grader looking up duck-billed platypuses on the National Geographic Kids website and using the navigation to find information for her report.

 Show me the evidence!